Media

 Katherine Elkins is an AI safety researcher and Co-Founder of the Human-Centered AI Lab.
 She co-leads the MLA team at the NIST AI Safety Institute Consortium and is Co-PI of a Schmidt Sciences Archival Intelligence project.
 Author, The Shapes of Stories (Cambridge UP).
 Professor, Kenyon College.

+Her work moves across academic, technical, policy, and public settings.
 She co-leads the team representing the MLA at the NIST AI Safety Institute Consortium and is Co-PI of a Schmidt Sciences HAVI grant for the Archival Intelligence project.
-She is working on a series of essays arguing that the economists, computer scientists, and policy experts now weighing in on AI are each missing the same thing.
 Her research has been presented at ICML and covered in Forbes, the Christian Science Monitor, and NPR.

 She is the author of The Shapes of Stories (Cambridge University Press, 2022) and a professor at Kenyon College.